Hymns in the Church of Jesus Christ of Latter-day Saints: The Latter-day Saints' Psalmody

 The first official LDS hymnbook to include music was The Latter-day Saints' Psalmody, published in 1889.
 At that time, many of the familiar LDS Church's hymns that are sung today were finally fixed in place – but not with the tunes that were sung back in 1835.

 The Psalmody was a conscious effort by church leaders to develop a hymn style of their own.
 Budding composers in the church were encouraged to submit new tunes to fit the new and old lyrics.
 Many Latter-day Saint hymns that had been published in the previous decades in periodicals like the Utah Magazine, the Utah Musical Times, the Utah Musical Bouquet, and the Juvenile Instructor were included.
 Some tunes were also adopted from non-LDS sources, such as classical composers like Handel, Haydn, Mozart, Mendelssohn, and Rossini.
 Most of the old tunes were cast aside without ever having been committed to print, and the memory of them was quickly lost.

 The Psalmody was intended to be a supplement to the "Manchester Hymnal".
 Each hymn in the Psalmody was cross-referenced by page number to the "Manchester Hymnal" and only used a few verses of the full hymn text.

 In many respects, the Latter-day Saints' Psalmody represented a high-water mark in LDS hymnody.
 By today's standards many of the hymns are quite challenging, even for choirs, let alone congregational singing.
 They were very high-pitched, sometimes ascending above the staff to a high g' or a' in the soprano parts.
 The tenor parts were written on a separate staff above the soprano and alto lines, making accompaniment difficult.
-Still, the 330 hymns in the 1889 Psalmody show tremendous skill in composition and originality.
 Ninety-five of them are still in use in the 1985 LDS hymnal, including these standards: